vongohren/personal-website/content/about.md

 This is me, I'm a avid kiter and a technology enthusiast

 I do believe blockchain will be an important piece of the future architecture of the internet.

+Have a look at my talks or projects!